lightning/bolts/04-onion-routing.md

 The routing info is deobfuscated and the information about the next hop is extracted.
 In order to do so the node copies the `hops_data` field, appends 65 `0x00` bytes and generates 1365 pseudo-random bytes using the _rho_-key and applies it using `XOR` to the copy of the `hops_data`
-The first 65 bytes of the resulting routing info are `per-hop` field for the next hop.
+The first 65 bytes of the resulting routing info are `per_hop` field for the next hop.
 The next 1300 bytes is the `hops_data` for the outgoing packet.

 If the `realm` is unknown, then the node MUST drop the packet and signal a route failure.

-A special `per-hop` `HMAC` value of 32 `0x00` bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.
+A special `per_hop` `HMAC` value of 32 `0x00` bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.

 Should the HMAC not indicate route termination and the next hop be a peer of the current node, then the new packet is assembled by blinding the ephemeral key with the current node's public key and shared secret, and serializing the `hops_data`.
 The resulting packet is then forwarded to the addressed peer.